 What Connects the Work

-The first thread is search: how organizations look for better strategies when they cannot see the whole landscape.
-That line includes the NK-model work in How much to copy?, Positioning on a multi-attribute landscape, A note on how NK landscapes work, and Government as landscape designer: A behavioral view of industrial policy.
+The search thread asks how organizations look for better strategies when they cannot see the whole landscape.
+It includes How much to copy?, Positioning on a multi-attribute landscape, and Government as landscape designer: A behavioral view of industrial policy.

-The third thread is representation: the internal mental models managers use, the external visuals and frameworks they rely on, and the distributed representations that organizations build by combining many partial views.
+The representation thread starts from the observation that an organization can only choose among options it can see, and what it sees depends on its models: the internal mental models managers carry, the external visuals and frameworks they rely on, and the distributed representations that organizations build by combining many partial views.
 Papers such as Mental representation and the discovery of new strategies, External representations in strategic decision making, and The power and limits of distributed representations sit in that stream.

 The newest thread is what I call unbounding rationality.
-The claim is that AI changes a foundational assumption of strategy by relaxing some of the cognitive limits on which the field was built.
+All three processes matter because human cognition is limited—bounded rationality is the assumption on which strategy was built.
+AI relaxes some of those limits: it searches more broadly, builds richer representations, and adds a new kind of judgment to the room.
+My current work asks what that does to strategy, its processes, and the role of the strategist.
 That idea appears in Unbounding rationality, in the forthcoming Harvard Business Review piece AI is revolutionizing strategic decision-making, in the Handbook of Artificial Intelligence and Strategy, and in the Strategy Science special issue Can AI do strategy?.

 Research, Teaching, and Service